 During September 2013, we entered into a Development, Commercialization and License Agreement (the "Roche Agreement") with F. Hoffman-La Roche Ltd ("Roche"), pursuant to which we account for, and recognize as revenue, the up-front payment received thereunder using the proportional performance method over the periods in which the delivery of elements pursuant to the Roche Agreement occurs.
 We recognize revenue under this agreement using a straight-line convention over the service periods of the deliverables as this method approximates our performance of services pursuant to the agreement.
 Out of the \$35.0 million upfront cash payment received, quarterly amortization of \$1.7 million has been recognized as contractual revenue from the fourth quarter of 2013 to the fourth quarter of 2014.
-Beginning in the three-month period ended March 31, 2015, we revised the estimated development period related to our contractual revenue amortization based on increasing certainty of the development time on a prospective approach and quarterly amortization of \$3.6 million has been recognized as contractual revenue for each of the fourt quarter of 2015 and for the first quarter of 2016.
+Beginning in the three-month period ended March 31, 2015, we revised the estimated development period related to our contractual revenue amortization based on increasing certainty of the development time on a prospective approach and quarterly amortization of \$3.6 million has been recognized as contractual revenue for each of the four quarters of 2015 and for the each of the first two quarters of 2016.
+As of June 30, 2016 total deferred contractual revenue balance was \$4.9 million, out of which \$3.6 million related to the amount allocated to intellectual property licenses and research and development services and will be amortized in the third quarter of 2016, and the remaining \$1.3 million related to the amount allocated to the amount allocated to the deliverable of our participation on the joint steering committee will be fully amortized by the third quarter of 2026.

-Further, the Roche Agreement provides for additional payments totaling up to \$40.0 million upon the achievement of certain development milestones.
+Further, the Roche Agreement provided for additional payments totaling up to \$40.0 million upon the achievement of certain development milestones.
 Consideration from development milestones is recognized in the period in which a milestone is achieved only if the milestone is considered substantive in its entirety.
-We achieved the first development milestone under the Roche Agreement and recorded the related \$10.0 million as contractual revenue during the year ended December 31, 2014.
+We achieved the first development milestone under the Roche Agreement and recognized the related \$10.0 million as contractual revenue during the year ended December 31, 2014.
 We achieved the second and third (final) development milestones under the Roche Agreement and recognized the related \$10.0 million and \$20.0 million as contractual revenue during the three-month period ended June 30, 2015 and December 31, 2015, respectively.